MobilityFirst/mobilityfirst.github.io/documentation/advanced_queries.md

 The syntax is similar to that used for the criteria part of the [find method in Mongodb](https://docs.mongodb.com/manual/reference/method/db.collection.find/).
 See also the [Query Operators](https://docs.mongodb.com/manual/reference/operator/query/) part of the MongoDB reference manual.

 The differences are:

 * You omit the outer set of brackets.
 * Field names must be prefaced with a ~ (tilde) (Note: this restriction might go away if we decide to write a more complex parser)

+There are additional exceptions to the query syntax made necessary by the use of the URI's for the HTTP client.

+* You must use parentheses instead of brackets.

 ## Query operators